jonelD/Font-Changer/README.md

 # Font-Changer
-I made this small project for my friends who are currently working with their thesis project
+I wrote this small piece of code for my computer engineering friends who are currently working on their thesis project, which is to create a printer with custom fonts that randomly changes with each word to avoid redundancy while the software has the speech to text function by using their voice.
+They are currently considering how to loop the font randomly for each word.
+The purpose of this small project is to randomly change every word entered into the input field, which will then be displayed in the paragraph.